 Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.

 Achalasia results from a malfunction of the nerves (called denervation) controlling the rhythmic contractions of the esophagus.
 The cause of the denervation is not usually known, but viral and autoimmune causes are suspected.
 Certain tumors may cause an achalasia–like disorder either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
-Chagas disease, an infection that causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.
+Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
+The protozoa may enter... read more , an infection that causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.

 Mild to moderate weight loss also occurs.
 When people have significant weight loss, especially older people whose symptoms of dysphagia developed rapidly, doctors consider and usually look for a tumor at the gastroesophageal junction (the place where the esophagus connects to the stomach).

-Doctors usually insert a small tube into the esophagus to take pressure measurements of the esophagus and lower esophageal sphincter (esophageal manometry).
-Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy).
+Doctors usually insert a small tube into the esophagus to take pressure measurements of the esophagus and lower esophageal sphincter (esophageal manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
+People must not eat or drink anything after midnight before the test.
+In this test, a flexible tube with pressure... read more ).
+Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ).
 During an esophagoscopy, the doctor may do a biopsy (removal of tissue samples for examination under a microscope) to make sure the symptoms are not caused by cancer at the lower end of the esophagus.

-X-rays of the esophagus taken while the person is swallowing barium (a barium swallow) show the normal rhythmic contractions of the esophagus are missing.
+X-rays of the esophagus taken while the person is swallowing barium (a barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
+These x-rays usually can show a blockage or paralysis... read more ) show the normal rhythmic contractions of the esophagus are missing.
 The esophagus is widened, usually only moderately but occasionally to enormous proportions, but is narrow at the lower esophageal sphincter.

-Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia, so doctors may do additional tests to rule out these other disorders.
-Cancer at the gastroesophageal junction can be diagnosed by computed tomography (CT) of the chest and abdomen or by an endoscopic ultrasound (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).
+Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia (called pseudoachalasia), so doctors may do additional tests to rule them out.
+Cancer at the gastroesophageal junction can be diagnosed by esophagoscopy, computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT) of the chest and abdomen, or by endoscopic ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).

 No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.

-Balloon dilation is the first option.
-This option involves dilating the sphincter mechanically by inflating a large balloon inside it.
-This procedure helps over 85% of the time, but repeated dilations may be needed.
-The esophagus ruptures during the dilation procedure in very few people.
-Esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis) and, in rare cases, is fatal if not treated appropriately.
+Balloon dilation involves dilating the sphincter mechanically by inflating a large balloon inside it.
+This procedure is often successful, but repeated dilations may be needed.
+In very few people, the esophagus ruptures during the dilation procedure.
+Esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis Mediastinitis Mediastinitis is inflammation of the mediastinum (the chest cavity, which contains the heart, the thymus gland, some lymph nodes, and parts of the esophagus, aorta, thyroid, and parathyroid... read more ) and, in rare cases, is fatal if not treated appropriately.
 Immediate surgery is needed to close the rupture in the wall of the esophagus.

-An injection of botulinum toxin into the lower esophageal sphincter may be done as an alternative to balloon dilation or myotomy.
-This therapy is almost as effective as balloon dilation, but relief may last only 6 months to 1 year.
+Botulinum toxin can temporarily paralyze muscles, thus doctors sometimes inject botulinum toxin into the lower esophageal sphincter to relax it.
+This injection is an alternative to balloon dilation or myotomy and is almost as effective.
+Results may last 6 months to over 1 year.